-At this time, users can change the working channel number by adjusting the control dial.
-(C)
+At this time, users can change the working channel number by adjusting the control dial (C).

-With the desired channel number selected press button 'A' or any other key and the Job No LED will go off, and the channel management mode will be exited, from here you can then adjust the parameters as required (Material type, gas type, metal thickness etc.) and once you are happy with the settings simply carry out a weld and the settings will be automatically saved in the channel that you have just selected.
+With the desired channel number selected press button 'A' or any other key and the Job No LED will go off and the channel management mode will be exited, from here you can then adjust the parameters as required (Material type, gas type, metal thickness etc.) and the settings will be automatically saved in the channel that you have just selected.

-It's important to note that if you adjust the parameters and carry out a weld without changing to a new channel number, it will overwrite the parameters you had stored in that channel.
+It's important to note that if you adjust the parameters without changing to a new channel number, it will overwrite the parameters you had stored in that channel.